-Customers notice if your place of business is not clean, safe, well lit, or properly maintained.
+Customers take notice if your place of business is not clean, safe, well lit, or properly maintained.
 Your office or store has to look the part and match your company’s positioning and branding.
-If you want to be a high-end firm, make sure that your office looks the part.
+If you want to be a high-end firm, you have to make sure that your office looks the part.
 Customers have certain expectations that need to be met.

 Focus on the People

 Service is all about people.
 In the end, it’s people who buy and use services and it’s people who deliver the service.

 Customers – Your customers not only purchase and use services, often they are also participants in the process of creating the service.
 It is important to manage customer expectations of what will be provided and to clarify what’s expected of them.
 A first step in doing this is the development of a service description.

 Employees – A service description communicates to employees what the service is about.
 It sets the standard and serves as a training tool.

 Every employee interacting with your customers is involved in service delivery.
 What they do or say (or fail to) and how they act is all part of the customer experience.
 The service description helps your employees understand what is expected of them and how to engage with customers.

 Because of their intangible nature, services do not provide customers with visual clues about function, performance, and benefits.
 This creates the need for a clearly defined service description to help customers understand what the service entails and its value.
 Without this the customer may not buy the service.